eze-kiel/shaloc/README.md

 Serving myfile.txt on http://127.0.0.1:8080/myfile.txt
 ```

-Note that you can choose the IP and the port (respectively -i and -p).
-With the flag -r, you can randomize the URI with a given length.
+Note that you can choose the IP and the port (respectively `-i` and `-p`).
+With the flag `-r`, you can randomize the URI with a given length.
 For example :

 ```
 $ shaloc serve -f picture.png -i 192.168.25.33 -p 1337 -r 15